zack-shoylev/devsite/source/_posts/2013-12-10-understanding-the-chef-environment-file-in-rackspace-private-cloud.markdown

 connections to the MySQL service.

 The __root_network_acl__ defines the network where the root user can login from.
-With this set to __%__, which is a wildcard in MySQL, the root user of the MySQL service can be logged into from any host.
+With this set to __%__, which is a wild card in MySQL, the root user of the MySQL service can be logged into from any host.

 The osops_networks JSON Block